JeongMinHo/iOS_Apprentice/Section 1.md

   - Xcode will first compile your source code : Swift에서 machine code로 변환해준다.
 - **Navigator area** : the row of icons along the top lets you select a specific navigator.
 - **Storyboard** : contains the design for all of my app's screens and shows the navigation flow in my app from one screen to anther.
-- When Xcode detects an eroor, it switches the pane on the left from the Project navigator, to the **Issue Navigator**, which shows all the errors and warnings that Xcode has found.
+- When Xcode detects an error, it switches the pane on the left from the Project navigator, to the **Issue Navigator**, which shows all the errors and warnings that Xcode has found.